SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 No Upfront Fees

-Disability lawyers work on contingency, meaning they only get paid if you win your case.
+Disability lawyers often work on a contingency basis, meaning fees are typically tied to the outcome of the claim and subject to applicable rules.
 Make sure your lawyer follows this standard practice and doesn’t charge upfront fees.

 Good Reviews and Reputation

 Check online reviews, testimonials, or ask for references.
-A lawyer with a reputation for professionalism, honesty, and success is much more likely to handle your case properly.
+A lawyer with a reputation for professionalism and honesty may be better equipped to manage your case effectively.

 Questions You Should Ask Before Hiring a Disability Lawyer